nitishbagul/anybuddy-full-stack-capstone/README.md

 ## Development Roadmap
 This is v1.0 of the app, but future enhancements are expected to include:
-* Reminders and email notifications about the status of the items
+* Ability to accept/reject the join event request
-* Supporting multiple categories for single item
+* View past events log

 #  The typical command lines for capstone projects